All Episodes

 You're supposed to disagree that God made French fries.

-God made the oil to fry them in.
+First of all, God made potatoes and God made the oil to fry them in.

-I'm sorry, I like a Wendy single with cheese, ketchup, pickles, onions.
+I like a Wendy single with cheese, ketchup, pickles, onions.

-I like a quarter pounder with cheese, meal, French fry, large fry, and a Coke.
+I like a quarter pounder with cheese, meal, french fry, large fry, and a Coke.

 Well, go ahead.